borisdivjak/sharp-ia/partnerships.md

 > been a life changer and now I’m such an enthusiast!"
 > - Person accessing SHARP services

-> "when I feel anxious or in a low mood, I say to myself ‘okay, let’s go into impro mode’
+> "When I feel anxious or in a low mood, I say to myself ‘okay, let’s go into impro mode’
 > and I just impro my way through it!
 There’s nothing to fear, just go for it!"
 > - Person accessing SHARP services